Kangaroo Reproductive System Kangaroo Genitalia

 Photo: Kangaroo female with baby in pouch and male

 Kangaroos have some unusual reproductive features.
 Female kangaroos have three vaginas, two uteruses, and carry their babies in a pouch.
 Male kangaroos have a long tapering penis located behind their scrotum.
 Both male and female kangaroos have a single opening called a cloaca, which serves as a shared intestinal, urinary, and genital tract.
 This single opening is similar to that in reptiles and birds.
-Also, male kangaroos do not have a pouch or nipples, And did you know, kangaroos do not have belly buttons (navels)?
+Also, male kangaroos do not have a pouch or nipples.
+And did you know—kangaroos don't have belly buttons (navels)!

 Kangaroo penis and scrotum